 From Elisa in Venice

 Venice seems to finally get back to normality.
-Bars and restaurants are reopening, and it’s great to sit outside and enjoy some food and drinks with friends in the sunshine.
+Bars and restaurants are open again, and it’s great to sit outside and enjoy some food and drinks with friends in the sunshine.
 The streets are not empty anymore, but at the same time there aren’t the usual crowds that would populate Venice in this season, so it is great to stroll through the city and enjoy its magic.
 The traffic on the canals is still pretty quiet, and boat rides are a great way to relax and admire the city stress-free.

 More and more people are getting vaccinated, and rumours are much more restrictions will be lifted in the next few weeks; we all are very hopeful now and can’t wait to enjoy our city at the fullest this summer!